 1 In reference years 2020 to 2022, the penalty for each vehicle has to be multiplied by the percentages of the applicable phasing-in procedure.

 It is the date of registration that is applicable for the penalty calculation.
-If a vehicle is registered for the first time in Switzerland between 1 January and 31 December of a reference year, it is taken into account for the calculation for that specific year.
+If a vehicle is registered for the first time in Switzerland between 1 January and 31 December of a year (reference year), it is taken into account for the calculation for that specific year.

 For small importers it is the date of the invoice issued by the Federal Roads Office that is applicable for the calculation of the penalty.

 Every importer of light commercial vehicles, regardless whether they are large-scale or small importers, have the option of assigning a vehicle they have imported to another importer for the calculation of any applicable CO2 penalty.
 Any such assignment must be reported to the Federal Roads Office (FEDRO) before the vehicle is registered in Switzerland for the first time.
 Assignments made after the initial registration of a vehicle are not recognised.
-The “Application for certification” form available from FEDRO (red box, “Assignment”) has to be used for the purpose of assigning a vehicle).
+No vehicle can be assigned more than once.
+The “Application for certification” form available from FEDRO (red box, “Assignment”) has to be used for the purpose of assigning a vehicle.